sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 have them printed at the Schloss Leopoldskron's front desk.
 Then I finally made that moment &ndash;
 I simply <font class="emph">had to</font> play.
-(I didn't know how to explain why I felt it, but I knew I had to.)
+(I don't know how to explain why I felt it, but I knew I had to.)
 Though the grand piano showed signs of age with every touch on the keyboards, it could neither matter nor diminish the magnificence of the moment.
 The sound filled the space with a grandeur I'd never experienced before, as if the very walls of Salzburg amplified its resonance.